corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

 7. Review the DDL files generated and then execute against the database.

-8. Execute the following Corda CLI command to configure vNodes, in this case use RBAC:
+8. Execute the following Corda CLI command to configure vNodes, in this case use CONFIG:

    {{< tabs name="vNode-example">}}